hector-crean/ribasome/README.md

 The API provides endpoints to create various resources like users, comments, marker3ds, and posts.
 The API is versioned using a version parameter in the URL path.
 The version number will be part of the URL path as `/:version/api`.

+The API is integrated with a **postgres** instance, and an **Amazon S3 bucket**, which enables data to be persisted.
+S3 stores assets; the assets' respective keys are stored in an asset table in the postgres database.

 ## Prerequisites

 Before running the API, ensure you have the following set up: